alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 <h2 id="required-part-1">Section A</h2>
 <h3>Part A.1: Shoot the Pictures</h3>
 <p style="margin: 0 0 10px; color: #334155;">
 The following images were captured on an iPhone 16 by starting on the center image, then while keeping my body and arms in place, slightly rotating the phone itself left and right from the center pose.
-Further, a leveling indicator was utilized to make sure each image had approx the sane COP.
+Further, a leveling indicator was utilized to make sure each image had approximately the same COP.
 <p style="margin: 0 0 10px; color: #334155;">
 <p style="margin: 32px 0;">
   <img src="assets/A_1/CITRIS_Room/IMG_1534.jpg" alt="Set 1 - Image 1" style="width: 40%; min-width: 120px; border-radius: 10px; border: 1.5px solid #e5e7eb; margin-right: 2%;">